It can happen in any industry, to any employee.

 An engagement survey is a great way to understand if burnout is isolated to one or two individuals (that can then be given adequate support), or whether it is in fact a company-wide problem.
 The data from the surveys can then be used to create a bespoke and tailored action plan specifically for your organisation, based on how your employees feel.
 This avoids simply trying to copy what “gurus” and other businesses do, which may not solve the underlying problems faced in your business.

-At Primary Colours Surveys, we work with our clients to design surveys tailored specifically for their people and business.
+At Edgecumbe, we work with our clients to design surveys tailored specifically for their people and business.
 This helps gain buy-in through the workforce to see better results.
 Our Head, Heart and Hands model of engagement forms an Engagement Index, allowing you to track the level of engagement and proportion of ‘Engaged’ employees across the business.
 We also support your organisation with analysing and reporting the results to ensure the survey leads to tangible improvements in employee engagement.

 The final straw for a burnt-out employee is them deciding to leave the organisation.
 Every employee is different, and this may build up over years, or just a matter of weeks.